Dual (category theory)

 In category theory, a branch of mathematics, duality is a correspondence between the properties of a category C and the dual properties of the opposite category Cop.
 Given a statement regarding the category C, by interchanging the source and target of each morphism as well as interchanging the order of composing two morphisms, a corresponding dual statement is obtained regarding the opposite category Cop.
-Duality, as such, is the assertion that truth is invariant under this operation on statements.
-In other words, if a statement is true about C, then its dual statement is true about Cop.
+(Cop is composed by reversing every morphism of C.) Duality, as such, is the assertion that truth is invariant under this operation on statements.
+In other words, if a statement S is true about C, then its dual statement is true about Cop.
 Also, if a statement is false about C, then its dual has to be false about Cop.
+(Compactly saying, S for C is true if and only if its dual for Cop is true.)

 Given a concrete category C, it is often the case that the opposite category Cop per se is abstract.
 Cop need not be a category that arises from mathematical practice.
 In this case, another category D is also termed to be in duality with C if D and Cop are equivalent as categories.

 In the case when C and its opposite Cop are equivalent, such a category is self-dual.